Celebrity gum disease

 Antibiotic treatments and medications are often used in conjunction with many of these procedures in order to get rid of the infections.

-The best way to prevent gum disease is to visit the dentist regularly for cleanings and checkups.
+The best way to prevent gum disease is to visit the dentist regularly for professional cleanings and checkups.
 Dr. James Fondriest and our team look for signs of gum disease during your annual dental examinations.
 In addition to visiting the dentist regularly, you should adopt a thorough oral hygiene regimen.
 Be sure to floss your teeth everyday and brush your teeth at least twice a day for two minutes each time.
-For more information on gum disease or to schedule an appointment at our Chicago dentist office, contact Lake Forest Dental Arts at (847) 234-0517.
-We serve patients in the Chicago Metro area, including the Northwest suburbs and the North Shore, though we frequently see individuals from all over the United States.